cloudboss/cloudboss.github.io/content/services/_index.md

 intro_image_hide_on_mobile: false
 ---

-# Your friend in cloud automation
+# Making you the boss in cloud automation

 We automate the cloud using [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code).

-Most of our experience is in the following areas.